hyperledger/bevel/docs/source/developer/corda-ent-helmcharts.md

 ### Charts description

 #### templates
-- This folder contains template structures which when combined with values ,will generate        valid Kubernetes manifest files for Notary implementation.
+- This folder contains template structures which when combined with values, will generate        valid Kubernetes manifest files for Notary implementation.
 - This folder contains following template files for Notary implementation

   - deployment.yaml:
       This file is used as a basic manifest for creating a Kubernetes deployment.For the corda notary, this file creates a notary deployment.The file defines conatainers where notary container is defined with corda image and corda jar details also registers the notary with nms and corda-logs container is used for logging purpose.
-The init container init-nodeconf defines node.conf file for notary, init-certificates init container basically configures networkmap.crt, doorman.crt , SSLKEYSTORE and TRUSTSTORE at mount path by fetching certsecretprefix from vault and db-healthcheck init-container checks for h2 database.Certificates and notary server database are defined on the volume mount paths.
+The init container init-nodeconf defines node.conf file for notary, init-certificates init container basically configures networkmap.crt, idman.crt, SSLKEYSTORE and TRUSTSTORE at mount path by fetching certsecretprefix from vault and db-healthcheck init-container checks for h2 database.Certificates and notary server database are defined on the volume mount paths.

   - service.yaml
       This template is used as a basic manifest for creating a service endpoint for our deployment.
 	  This service.yaml creates Notary service endpoint.The file basically specifies service type and kind of service ports for Notary.

 #### Chart.yaml
-- This file contains the information about the chart such as apiversion, appversion ,name etc.
+- This file contains the information about the chart such as apiversion, appversion, name etc.
 #### values.yaml
 - This file contains the default configuration values for the chart.